Anchorsify/Anchorsify.github.io/_pages/Combat.md

 ## How to Fight

 ### Attacking
 The simplest and most effective way to resolve a conflict is often violence.
 In some cases, it's the only way.
 Thus, it behooves any shinobi to be able to, when necessary, incapacitate or kill an opponent.
-The first step of attacking is to declare what your attack will be, its speed, and its accuracy, so that the other player knows what defenses they can use against it.
+The first step of attacking is to declare what your attack will be, its speed, its cost(s) (Stamina or Chakra Exhaustion) and its accuracy, so that the other player knows what you're doing, and can decide how to appropriately respond to it.
 Typically, you should do so as follows:

 >Choji rushes toward Shikamaru and swings a heavy fist toward his face to knock some sense into his teammate!
 (Basic Unarmed, Speed 8, Stamina 5, Accuracy 20)